townofdon/unity-cli-scripts/README.md

 # Unity CLI Scripts

-This is a collection of CLI commands I've cobbled together to make life easier for future-me.
-Hopefully you can find these useful, too.
+A growing collection of CLI commands used for the Unity engine.
+Automating tasks such as bumping the version number, finding duplicate saveable-entity uuids, deploying, starting a webgl server locally, etc.

 ## Setup